 - 2. The general principle (that is to say the general constitutional principle of open justice) is that judicial proceedings are heard and determined in public.
 There should accordingly be public access to judicial determinations including the reasons given for them and the identity of parties. - 3.
-This general principle is only to be departed from where an order restricting the reporting of proceedings ("a reporting restriction") is made.
+This general principle is only to be departed from in the following examples of those exceptional circumstances where an order restricting the reporting of proceedings ("a reporting restriction") is be made.
 Reporting restrictions can arise: - (a) where the court makes an order under statute; - (b) where the court makes an order at common law; - (c) where the court makes an order to ensure that the court does not act in a way which is incompatible with the European Convention on Human Rights ("the Convention").